Spanish translation here

 - First, one can accept that the clearing is unintelligible.
 Heidegger arrived at this conviction in 1930 in his lecture “On the Essence of Truth,” in which he argued that the ultimate context of meaning cannot be made meaningful.
 As Sheehan puts it, “the clearing is intrinsically ‘hidden’: always present-and-operative but unknowable in its why and wherefore” (p.
 116).

-Sheehan interprets the quote from Heidegger as follows:
+Sheehan interprets the passage from Heidegger quoted above as follows: